 Ledger Nano X is one of the best crypto wallets in the form of a hardware device.
 It supports more than 100 wallets at a time, allowing users to hold millions of different addresses created from these wallets.

 Moreover, Nano X is able to connect with any iOS or Android device thanks to the unique Bluetooth connectivity.
 Users won’t need to worry about the security vulnerabilities of this feature since the Bluetooth connection is end-to-end encrypted and each user’s private keys are stored on a secure chip.

-For additional privacy when using your wallet, mask your ISP with a paid VPN.
+For additional privacy when using your wallet, mask your IP address with a paid VPN.

 How to keep your crypto wallet secure

-Security is one of the major concerns among crypto users.
-However, the level of safety merely depends on the type of wallet you use.
+Security is a major concern among crypto users.
+However, the level of safety depends on the type of wallet you use.
 Even the best crypto wallets might have some security risks.
 For instance, online wallets are more vulnerable as they might expose users to the risk of hackers who are looking to steal their assets.
 Therefore, some safety measures should be taken in order to keep your wallet away from the threat of security issues.